uncovery/unc_gallery/readme.txt

 == Description ==

-This Plugin specializes in photo series that are shot at a certain date or time.
-It allows bulk upload and automatic chronological display of photos so that not every photo needs to be handled individually.

-Uncovery Gallery allows various ways to display galleries on your wordpress site via shortcodes in the format of [unc_gallery ... ]
+This plugin specializes in displaying photos of a certain date or a certain time of a single day.
+It takes away the need to handle each photo individually.
+The admin can simply upload all images in a batch and they will be automatically sorted by date.

+The galleries are then displayed by inserting a short code into any wordpress element such as posts or pages in the basic format [unc_gallery date="2006-03-30"].

 == Installation ==

 1. Upload the plugin files to the `/wp-content/plugins/unc_gallery` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress
-1. Use the Settings->Uncovery Gallery screen to configure it and upload photos
+1. Use the Uncovery Gallery screen to configure it and upload photos

-== Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

 == Screenshots ==